Israeli–Palestinian conflict: History

+March 1899 correspondence between Yousef al-Khalidi, mayor of Jerusalem and author of the letter on the left, and Theodore Herzl, founder of the Zionist Organization and author of the letter on the right.

-The 1917 Balfour Declaration from UK Prime Minister Arthur Balfour to Walter Rothschild expressing the support of the British government for "the establishment in Palestine of a national home for the Jewish people."
+The 1917 Balfour Declaration from UK Foreign Secretary Arthur Balfour to Walter Rothschild expressing the support of the British government for "the establishment in Palestine of a national home for the Jewish people."

 The Israeli–Palestinian conflict began in the late 19th and early 20th centuries, with the development of political Zionism and the arrival of Zionist settlers to Palestine.
-During the early 20th century, Arab nationalism also grew within the Ottoman Empire.
-To gain support from the Arab nationalists in the war against the Ottoman Empire, Great Britain promised support for the formation of an independent Arab state in Palestine in the McMahon–Hussein correspondence.
-The British Empire supplied a large amount of weapons to the Arab revolt 1916-1918.
+During the early 20th century, Arab nationalism and Turkish nationalism also grew within the Ottoman Empire.
+World War I began in 1914, with Great Britain and France opposing the Ottoman Empire.
+To gain support from Sharif of Mecca Hussein bin Ali, his Arab Sharifian Army, and Arab nationalists in the war against the Ottomans, Great Britain promised in the McMahon–Hussein correspondence that Hussein would have control of an independent state in the Arab areas of the Ottoman Empire.
+Palestine was "ambiguously omitted" from the Arab state.
+The British Empire supplied a large amount of weapons to the Arab revolt in 1916–1918.
 With support from the Arab revolt the British Empire defeated the Ottoman's forces and took control of Palestine, Jordan and Syria.
-It later transpired that the British and French governments had secretly made the Sykes-Picot Agreement in 1916 not to allow the formation of an independent Arab state.
-In July 1920, the short-lived Arab Kingdom of Syria, with Emir Faisal (one of the leaders of the Arab Revolt) as king and tolerated by Britain, was crushed by French armed forces, equipped with modern artillery.
+It later transpired that the British and French governments had secretly made the Sykes-Picot Agreement in 1916 that unambiguously excluded Palestine from Arab control and did not allow the formation of an independent Arab state that included it.
+Chaim Weizmann's efforts to build British support for the Zionist movement would eventually secure the Balfour Declaration, a public statement issued by the British government in 1917 during the First World War announcing support for the establishment of a "national home for the Jewish people" in Palestine.
+In July 1920, the short-lived Arab Kingdom of Syria, with Emir Faisal (one of the leaders of the Arab revolt) as king and tolerated by Britain, was crushed by French armed forces, equipped with modern artillery.